ionos-enterprise/ionos-enterprise-sdk-nodejs/README.md

 ```

-* "props" can be any or all or none of the properties for the object.
+* "props" replaces the objects properties

 Show() is handy for listing the properties available to an object.